How I got to this point - Remembering the Future

 I was awake and sitting on the bed in a split-second.
 Heart rushing, sweating cold.
 Never did the “operation” on cadavers again.
 Human body as an ultimate expression of creation will always stay as a monument to admire and protect for me.

-PRISON - THE POWER OF HUMAN DIGNITY
+PRISON - THE TRUE VALUE OF HUMAN DIGNITY

 I have always been fascinated by prison psychology.
 What really happens when people are confined to exclusion, how the prison society moulds personalities, is it possible than people can be bad to the bone?